DanonymousCoder/JS-operators1/README.md

 # JS-operators1
-This is a repository for me to practice my learning of JavaScript operators at geekforgeek
+This is a repository for me to practice my learning of JavaScript operators at geekforgeek tutors